Villvay/veev/README.md

 enum, autofill, calendar, calendar+clock, password, textarea, richtext, email, currency, numeric, check, checkbox, file, folder.

 ##### enum
-Renders a select (drop-down) on form, and maps a value in database to a more descriptive string for table and data view.
+Renders a select (drop-down) on form, and maps a key value in database to a more descriptive string for table and data view.

 ##### autofil
 Similar to enum, but renders an auto complete textbox on form.